Liudmyla111/Portfolio-Projects/README.md

 ### Tools & Technologies:
 Python (pandas, numpy, scikit-learn), Jupyter Notebook, Data Visualization Libraries (matplotlib, seaborn).

+### Conlusion:
+The goal of this project was to develop a model to predict loan approval based on applicant characteristics, such as income, credit history, and assets value.
+The analysis revealed that income and credit history were the most significant predictors of loan approval.
+Applicants with higher incomes and higher cibil score had a much higher likelihood of loan approval, while other factors, played a smaller role.
+Our predictive model achieved an accuracy of 99%, suggesting that it can effectively support lenders in making data-driven decisions.
+To improve loan approval processes, lenders should prioritize income verification and offer services to applicants with poor credit histories, such as credit improvement programs.

 ---
 ## Project 3: Predicting Medical Insurance Costs